Call for Research teams to be hosted in the new Translational Research building

-One of the vocations of Université Paris-Saclay Faculty of Medicine is to conduct high-level translational medical research in close partnership with Université Paris-Saclay Graduate Schools and the Health and Innovative Therapies Institute.
+One of the vocations of Université Paris-Saclay Faculty of Medicine is to conduct high-level translational medical research in close partnership with Université Paris-Saclay Graduate Schools and the Health Therapeutic Innovation Interdisciplinary Object.

-To address this and strengthen the Faculty's scientific dynamics, by the end of 2021, Université Paris-Saclay Faculty of Medicine will open a new research building devoted to translational medicine on its Bicêtre campus.
+To address this and strengthen the Faculty's scientific dynamics, Université Paris-Saclay Faculty of Medicine will open in the second half of 2022 a new research building devoted to translational medicine on its Bicêtre campus.

-This campus including the Assistance-Publique Hôpitaux de Paris Bicêtre hospital is located south of Paris with easy connections to public transport, airports and train stations.
+This campus including the Assistance-Publique Hôpitaux de Paris Bicêtre hospital is located south of Paris with easy connections to public transport, train stations and airports.
 The campus is very close to several major other institutes and hospitals, including the Assistance-Publique Hôpitaux de Paris hospitals Paul Brousse and Antoine Béclère, the Gustave Roussy cancer institute and the Saint-Joseph foundation Marie Lannelongue hospital.
 The campus is also close to and in connection with other technology platforms from Université Paris-Saclay such as the Infectious Disease Models and Innovative Therapies (IDMIT) pre-clinical facility at Fontenay-aux-Roses and the pharmacy and chemistry campus at Saclay.

 There is still room for one or two new research team(s) on the first floor of this translational research building.